-Authors are invited to submit an Abstract and Reviewable Formal Paper reporting original research of theoretical or applied nature using the online submission system, EDAS.
+Authors are invited to submit an Abstract and Reviewable Formal Paper reporting original research of theoretical or applied nature using the online submission system, Microsoft CMT.
 Incomplete submissions may be automatically rejected.
 The Abstract should summarize the scope of the paper and explicitly include the primary results and findings, emphasizing new advances, theories and/or applications.
-The Reviewable Formal Paper should contain enough content so that the TPC will be able to understand the originality and the value of the work.
-It will also allow the TPC to make choices on program content based on quality of submission, redundancy with similar submissions, etc., since it is anticipated that there will be more submissions than presentation time periods (slots).
+The Reviewable Formal Paper should contain enough content so that the Technical Program Committee will be able to understand the originality and the value of the work.
+It will also allow the Technical Program Committee to make choices on program content based on the quality of the submission, redundancy with similar submissions, etc., since it is anticipated that there will be more submissions than presentation time periods (slots).

-Submissions not selected will be either redirected to ISPCE 2021 or other PSES forums, or held in reserve in case of late cancellations.
-A submission implies willingness to register and present the work if the Formal Paper is accepted for presentation at the symposium.
-Authors must submit the final version of the Formal Paper, including a Presentation (of Formal Paper), by July 25, 2021, register for the symposium, and attend to present their work.
+Submissions not selected will be either redirected to ISPCE 2023 or other PSES forums, or held in reserve in case of late cancellations.
+A submission implies a willingness to register and present the work if the Formal Paper is accepted for presentation at the symposium.
+Authors must submit the final version of the Formal Paper, including a Presentation (of Formal Paper), by July 15, 2022, register for the symposium, and attend to present their work.
 For your convenience, the Style Manual from IEEE is linked here.
 In addition, please refer to the Paper Templates when preparing your manuscript.
-Formal Papers will be reviewed by the TPC in a double-blind process.
-ISPCE 2021 publishes peer-reviewed papers, and our reviewers cannot be influenced by knowing the identity of the author (nor will the identity of the reviewer be shared with the author).
-Due to this double-blind review, please make sure that any documents submitted for review do not contain ANY personally identifiable information (i.e., name, affiliation, email address, phone numbers, IEEE member number, etc.), as the tracking will be done anonymously by EDAS.
+Formal Papers will be reviewed by the TPC in a double-blind peer review process.
+ISPCE 2022 publishes peer-reviewed papers, and our reviewers cannot be influenced by knowing the identity of the author (nor will the identity of the reviewer be shared with the author).
+Due to this double-blind peer review, please make sure that any documents submitted for review do not contain ANY personally identifiable information (i.e., name, affiliation, email address, phone numbers, IEEE member number, etc.), as the tracking will be done anonymously by Microsoft CMT.
 ONLY the final, formatted Formal Paper and Presentation (of Formal Paper) should contain personal information, not the initial submission.
-If you have questions regarding what is and is not personally identifiable information, please contact Shelby Lussier, the ISPCE 2021 Manager.
+If you have questions regarding what is and is not personally identifiable information, please contact Shelby Lussier, the ISPCE 2022 Manager.

-To establish a new EDAS account, follow these instructions:
+To establish a new Microsoft CMT account, follow these instructions:

 - Please note that reviewers will not be able to view author information during the review process, in order to ensure an unbiased review.

-To submit your abstract for a Presentation (without Formal Paper) or Formal Paper submission, please login at http://edas.info/ and follow these steps:
+To submit your abstract for a Presentation (without Formal Paper) or Formal Paper submission, please see below:

 IEEE Copyright Notice